 What is a sustainment area?

 DEQ is proposing rules that will help prevent an area from becoming formally designated as a nonattainment area, identifying this type of area as a sustainment area.
 Sustainment areas would be areas that have ambient monitoring data indicating that an area is not meeting the NAAQS or is very close to not meeting the NAAQS, but the area has not been formally designated as a nonattainment area by EPA.
-The rules are designed to provide incentives for new or modified industrial sources to obtain offsets from sources (i.e., priority sources) that are considered to be significantly contributing to the air quality problems in the area, such as woodstoves.
+The rules are designed to provide incentives for new or modified industrial sources to obtain offsets from sources (i.e., priority sources) that are significantly contributing to the air quality problems in the area, such as woodstoves.

-In an attainment area that does not meet the PM2.5 standard, such as Lakeview, new sources cannot become established or existing sources cannot expand because the area exceeds the PM2.5 standard already.
-As part of DEQ’s permitting rules, any new or expanding source has to conduct a Prevention of Significant Deterioration (PSD) analysis that assures the area will meet the standard.
-Unfortunately, since the baseline is above the PM2.5 standard there is no possible way for the new or expanding source to stay below the PM2.5 standard.
-There is not a possibility for obtaining offsets, because there are no rules allowing for offsets in an attainment area.
+In an attainment area that does not meet the PM2.5 standard, such as Lakeview, new sources cannot build or existing sources cannot expand because the area exceeds the PM2.5 standard already.
+As part of DEQ’s permitting rules, any new or expanding source has to conduct a Prevention of Significant Deterioration (PSD) analysis that assures the area will meet the standard with the additional emissions.
+Unfortunately, since the background concentration is above the PM2.5 standard, there is no possible way for the new or expanding source to construct so that the area’s PM2.5 concentrations can stay below the PM2.5 standard.
+Sources cannot obtain offsets because the rules do not allow offsets in an attainment area.

-A sustainment area on the other hand allows the possibility of offsets in Lakeview.
-Further, it allows the predominant source of pollution, woodstoves, to be offset if the source is not a federal major source.
-These rules provide the area with more economic flexibility, allowing industry to become established by obtaining offsets providing an opportunity for the area to show attainment sooner.
-It would also help solve the PM2.5 problem in Lakeview by providing funds to change out uncertified wood stoves.
-Wood stoves are the basis of Lakeview’s PM2.5 problem.
+A sustainment area designation on the other hand allows the possibility of offsets in Lakeviewfrom the predominant source of pollution, woodstoves.
+These rules provide the area with more economic flexibility, allowing industry to build or modify by obtaining offsets which could help the area to show attainment sooner.
+It would also help solve the economic problem in Lakeview by providing funds to change out uncertified wood stoves.
 These rules would allow for economic growth without compromising air quality.
 It also allows a community to help solve their air quality problem.

 Declaring the Lakeview UGB area as a sustainment area would be beneficial because it supports much needed economic development in the area while improving air quality at the same time.
 Being classified a sustainment area also serves as a useful tool regarding the area’s participation in EPA’s PM Advance program.
 The sustainment area rules could be included as a potential strategy in the PM Advance plan.